mvaganov/self/RESUME.md

 <!--- #endif -->
 #### Director of Engineering at Lightside Games
 (*Jun.
 2019 to present*) Ranking software developer at a distributed mobile games studio
-* Developed engineering culture and advancement track for engineers, including review process
+* Planned engineering culture and advancement track for engineers, including review process
-* Collaborated with designers to plan product pipeline, including market tests of concepts
+* Vetted external contractors responsible for bulk game development
-* Vetted and managed external contractors responsible for bulk game development
+* Collaborated with lead designer to plan product pipeline, including concept market-testing
 * Represented company at conferences and industry meetups

 #### Faculty at Gamebridge Unityversity